sqr/after-effects-extension-starter/README.md

 ## More Information

-This project has been built by thanks to the information contained in different guides, some outdated, some incomplete.
+This project has been built thanks to the information contained in different guides, some outdated, some incomplete.
 In no particular order:

 - https://medium.com/adobetech/how-to-build-a-node-js-server-in-a-panel-ba1d63ea67e2
 - https://medium.com/adobetech/how-to-create-your-first-adobe-panel-in-6-easy-steps-f8bd4ed5778